isabella232/ios-contact-picker/readme.md

 ![add property](img/add-property.png)

 Do the same with the Detail title, which will be a UINavigationItem.
-Call it something descriptive, like contactTitle.
+Call it something descriptive like contactTitle.

-# 4. Contact Details
+# 4. Contact details

-First, go to **DetailViewController.h** and import **CContact**.
+Go to **DetailViewController.h** and import **CContact**.
 Then, change the interface line to read as follows:

 ```objective-c
 @interface DetailViewController : UIViewController <UITableViewDelegate, UITableViewDataSource, UIAlertViewDelegate>
 ```

-Now, go to **DetailViewController.m**, locate configureView, and replace its contents with:
+Now go to **DetailViewController.m**, locate configureView, and replace its contents with:

 ```objective-c
 if (self.detailItem) {